-This carry-on packing list came from my September 2018 trip to Europe and Israel.
-I spent three weeks in Ireland, Israel and Hungary and I was determined to only bring one carry-on plus my laptop bag.
-Ireland was going to be between 50-60°F and Israel hot and humid.
+This carry-on packing list for trips with hot and cold weather came from my September 2018 trip to Europe and Israel.
+I spent 2 weeks in Europe, in Ireland and Hungary, and one week in Israel.
+I was determined to only bring one carry-on bag plus my laptop bag.
+Ireland and Hungary were going to be between 50-60°F and Israel hot and humid.
 I managed to pack everything I wanted and needed into one carry-on bag without really sacrificing much.

 This carry-on packing list is perfect if you want to avoid baggage fees, travel light or if you are having a hard time figuring out how to pack for two types of weather.
-After reading this packing list, you’ll be packing like a minimalist in no time!
+After reading this packing list for trips with hot and cold weather, you’ll be packing like a minimalist in no time!

 So now it’s time to start packing.
 Before you dive in, read through these helpful tips: